-I think the low profile solution is the best and I would take that over a totally edgeless pickleball paddles if you are looking for a longevity, specially for gear in this price range.
+I think the low profile solution is the best and I would take that over an edgeless pickleball paddle if you are looking for longevity, especially for gear in this price range.
 On a cheap pickleball paddle maybe no edge guard is fine, but this is a Pro level paddle with a price tag to match.

-This shape, while unusual in pickleball, may feel familiar to players coming from other racket sports and to me seems like a logical evolution of the trend in paddle design – from the traditional boxy 16x8 square to a more aerodynamic shape.
+This shape, while unusual in pickleball, may feel familiar to players coming from other racket sports and to me seems like a logical evolution of the trend in paddle design – from the traditional boxy 16×8 square to a more aerodynamic shape.

-The elongated shape widens at the paddle head giving a hybrid look between a tear drop and traditional long paddle.
+The elongated shape widens at the paddle head giving a hybrid look between a teardrop and traditional long paddle.
 ProLite has designed the sweet spot to be more proportional to the paddle, taking up more of the paddle head and given a more optimal hitting surface.
 One of the complaints or challenges of other elongated paddles is the hard-to-hit narrow sweet spot.

 This is becoming a more appreciated paddle, especially for players who play singles pickleball and are looking for the extra reach as they try to cover the whole court by themselves.
-It also landed on our list of best elongated paddles.
+It also landed on our list of best elongated pickleball paddles.

 The gel-coated, triple-layer fiberglass paddle face gives good touch an feel while the 7.6 – 8.0 oz. weight give it plenty of heft and the QuadCore™ polymer core gives it a good amount of power.